 - The process is complete when all envelopes have been returned to their owner.

-Principal Class Visit
+Plan a Principal Class Visit

-There is huge power asking your school principal to visit your classroom to celebrate student success.
+There is huge power in asking your school principal to visit your classroom to celebrate student success.
 Book in some time in their schedule and ask your school principal to drop by.

 During your principal’s visit, be sure to give him or her a tour of your wonderful classroom.
 Showcase the amazing achievements that your students are making.
 Most importantly, don’t forget to share how you have been celebrating student success in your classroom.